Tearing Newport Beach

 TEARING AND DRY EYE:

 Surprisingly, the most common cause of excessive tearing is actually excessive dryness of the eyes.
 Tearing occurs as a response to the irritation and damage that accumulates due to this dryness.
 If you experience occasional irritation, or a sandy or gritty feeling on the eyes then you may have an element of dry eye.
-Also, if you’re tearing seems to occur at certain times of the day, in certain locations, with certain weather conditions, or with certain activities then this may be a sign that dryness is to blame.
+Also, if your tearing seems to occur at certain times of the day, in certain locations, with certain weather conditions, or with certain activities, then this may be a sign that dryness is to blame.

 CAN EYELID PROBLEMS CAUSE TEARING?